Thomas A. Bailey: Career

 After three years at the University of Hawaiʻi, he taught American history for nearly 40 years at Stanford and also served as a visiting professor at Harvard University, Cornell University, the University of Washington, and the National War College in Washington, D.C.
 He retired in 1968.

 Bailey authored a number of articles in the 1930s that indicated the historical techniques he would use throughout his career.
 While not groundbreaking, they remain noteworthy for the care with which Bailey systematically overturned received myths about U.S. diplomatic history by a careful reexamination of the underlying sources.
 His first book was a study of the diplomatic crisis over racial issues between the United States and Japan during the Theodore Roosevelt administration.

-He delivered the Albert Shaw Lectures on Diplomatic History at Johns Hopkins University on the Wilson administration's policy towards neutral nations in 1917-1918, later published in 1942.
+He delivered the Albert Shaw Lectures on Diplomatic History at Johns Hopkins University on the Wilson administration's policy towards neutral nations in 1917–1918, later published in 1942.
 While the impact of public opinion on the making of foreign policy was a theme that ran through most of his works, he laid it out most clearly in The Man in the Street, published in 1948.

-Perhaps the harshest attack on Wilson's diplomacy came from Bailey in two books that remain widely cited by scholars, Woodrow Wilson and the Lost Peace (1944) and Woodrow Wilson and the Great Betrayal (1945), Bailey:

-contended that Wilson's wartime isolationism, as well as his peace proposals at war's end, were seriously flawed.
+Perhaps the harshest attack on Wilson's diplomacy came from Bailey in two books that remain widely cited by scholars, Woodrow Wilson and the Lost Peace (1944) and Woodrow Wilson and the Great Betrayal (1945).
+According to historian Scot D. Bruce, Baileycontended that Wilson's wartime isolationism, as well as his peace proposals at war's end, were seriously flawed.
 Highlighting the fact that American delegates encountered staunch opposition to Wilson's proposed League of Nations, Bailey concluded that the president and his diplomatic staff essentially sold out, compromising important American ideals to secure mere fragments of Wilson's progressive vision.
 Hence, while Bailey primarily targeted President Wilson in these critiques, others ... did not emerge unscathed.

 He trained more than 20 doctoral students in his career.

 He was married to Sylvia Dean, daughter of a former University of Hawaiʻi president.